 We are in Boten at the Lao-Chinese border.
 It was a tough four-day ride from Luang Prabang.
 We didn’t realize just how tough it was going to be compared to the route we’d have taken if we hadn’t taken the boat trip, until AFTER we’d committed ourselves to this Luang Prabang route option.
 There were paybacks, though, in terms of scenery, remoteness, and seeing a very different culture.

 As we headed away from Luang Prabang, however, we sensed that we were leaving a “Lonely Planet Corridor” which had become concentrated enough to feel stifling since our Mekong boat journey.
-Not that it isn’t a bit of a break to converse in English at times, but it’s just that you start to feel there are certain well worn routes followed, and a certain type of interaction with the locals develops along these.
+It’s a bit of a break to converse in English at times, but it’s just that you start to feel there are certain well worn routes followed, and a certain type of interaction with the locals develops along these.

 The roads are steep, the potholes are huge, and sections of surface have been broken up or washed away.
 We crawled upwards in our lowest gears, and clutched the brakes till our arms ached on the way down.
 It was hot and humid.
 Sweat poured freely.